lgnbhl/BFS/README.md

 browseURL(meta_en_edu$url[3]) # open webpage
 ```

-Sometimes the PC-Axis file of the dataset doesn’t exists.
-You should
+Sometimes the PC-Axis file of the dataset doesn’t exist.
+You should then
-then use the “STAT-TAB - interactive table” service provided by BFS to
+use the “STAT-TAB - interactive table” service provided by BFS to
 download manually the dataset.

 ### Other information